dipankardas011/dipankardas-portfolio/content/diary/Mar25.md

 description = "Let's talk about my March 2025"
 +++

+# Date 2025-03-06
+* quantum circuit with transpiler, visualization module for circuits and backend
+* ksctl provisioner thing learning about slog advance features and usage
+* some project development in python ;)
+* security tool work

 # Date 2025-03-03 2025-03-05
 * working with ksctl provision new design to learn about graph topology and other aspects
 * extra work on owasp zap and cncf green reviews